 Typically exchange students will have roommates who are American students and can help them integrate into the USD community.

 Information about renting off-campus accommodations (including information about neighborhoods in San Diego, what to look for in a rental, etc) can be found in our International Students Handbook.
+Students may also visit our Facebook page to connect with other students and community members about off-campus housing opportunities.

 On-Campus Dining/Meal Plans